 Every Year: Earnings from the Endowment Fund help maintain the TVUUC Memorial Garden.

 2020: For 2020 projects, the Endowment Fund Committee solicited proposals from across the entire Congregation.
 Some of those proposals were funded, along with emergency needs due to the pandemic.
-Here are the 2020 projects, most of which are still in development.

 Video Production / Live Streaming / Virtual Meetings: When the pandemic closed the church in March of 2020, emergency funds were needed to enable online services and meetings.
 The Fund paid for a video camera, tripod, and upgrades to the wireless network inside the church.
 Also included: an annual Zoom subscription that made it possible to hold webinars and virtual board and committee meetings.